Robert Negoiță: Family and education

 A native of Măneciu, Prahova County, Negoiță finished high school at the age of 31.
 He graduated Law School (Bioterra University) in 2007 and Economics and Tourism (Romanian-American University).

-His parents Ilie and Lidia Negoiță were married in 1968; he has two older sisters and a younger brother.
+His parents, Ilie and Lidia Negoiță, were married in 1968; he has two older sisters and a younger brother.
 Because they share the same name, he is often thought to be related to Liviu Negoiță, which is a misconception.
-Robert Negoiță married his first wife, Magdalena, in 1996.
-They had a son in 1998 and a daughter in 2000, and divorced in 2008.
-In 2009, he met Sorina Docuz, whom he married in the summer of 2013.
-They had a son that November.
+Robert Negoiță married his first wife, Magdalena, in 1996; they had a son in 1998 and a daughter in 2000, and divorced in 2008.
+In 2009, he met Sorina Docuz, whom he married in the summer of 2013; they had a son that November.

-Robert Negoita finished highschool in 2003, at the age of 31.
+Robert Negoiță finished highschool in 2003, at the age of 31.
 In 2004 he enrolled concurrently in two faculties: Bioterra University - Faculty of Law (private university) and Romanian-American University - Faculty of Economy, National and International Tourism.
 He graduated from the former in three years and from the later in four years.
 In 2009, Robert Negoita enrolled for a PhD at the Police Academy without achieving a master's degree beforehand even though since 2006 under the Bologna Conventional, a master's degree was a compulsory condition for enrolling in a PhD programme.
-In May 2016, journalist Emilia Sercan uncovered that Robert Negoita's PhD thesis was entirely plagiarized using articles published online by such authors as Nouriel Roubini and Mugur Isarescu.
+In May 2016, journalist Emilia Sercan uncovered that Robert Negoita's PhD thesis was entirely plagiarized using articles published online by such authors as Nouriel Roubini and Mugur Isărescu.